Cefaclor for infection

 Getting the most from your treatment

-Some people develop thrush (redness and itching in the mouth or vagina) after taking a course of antibiotics.
+Thrush (redness and itching in the mouth or vagina) may occur after taking antibiotics.
 If you think you have thrush speak with your doctor or pharmacist for advice.

 Cefaclor may stop the oral typhoid vaccine from working.
 If you are having any vaccinations, make sure the person treating you knows that you are taking this medicine.